 It is poignant that the understanding of these paintings is difficult to discern.
 Magritte intended to bemuse the viewer by taking ordinary scenes or objects and putting them in unusual places or displaying them in an unusual manner.

 Some of his most famous works are famous purely because they create a sense of unease and interest simultaneously.
 Les Amants is not as instantly disconcerting in the way that Le Fils de l'Homme (the suited man with an apple over his face) or even Golconde (showing men raining from the sky).
 Its unusual image is more subtle, showing that the simple act of taking away the view of a person's face in an image can create a sense of unease.
-This was the second in a series, following on from Les Amants (The Lovers I).

 This is helped along by the start contrast of the pale fabric and the darker background, possibly supposed to be the sky or another wall.
 The dark, muted colours create an ominous feeling in the viewer, and the consequent bafflement at the unusual pose and placement of clothe adds to this discomfort.
 It is this effect that Magritte intended to create with his work as a whole with his talent as a surrealist.